 — Lorazepam (Ativan).

 Antidepressants can be prescribed to treat both depression and anxiety.
-In either case, fatigue is a common side effect, especially when first starting on the medication.

 The most common classes, or types, of antidepressants include: